rust-lang/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 When a query `foo` is evaluated, the cache table for `foo` is locked.

-- If there already is a result, we can clone it,release the lock and we are done.
+- If there already is a result, we can clone it, release the lock and we are done.
 - If there is no cache entry and no other active query invocation computing the same result, we mark the key as being "in progress", release the lock and